UBC-MDS/DSCI-532_2025_23_AQI-Dashboard/README.md

 This dashboard makes AQI data more accessible and engaging, ensuring that everyone can stay informed about air quality conditions in India.

 ## 🤝 How can you get involved?
-We’d love to have you on board! 🚀

 - **Report issues & request features**: [Open an issue]
 - **Contribute code**: Read our [Contributing Guidelines](CONTRIBUTING.md) and submit a pull request.
-- **Join discussions**: Share insights and ideas in our [GitHub Discussions]
 - **Spread the word**: Share this project to help raise awareness about air pollution!

 ## 📞 Get in touch
 If you have any questions, you can:

-- Open an issue on
+- Open an issue on github issue page.
-- Join the discussion on

 ## 🏆 Thank You!
 Thank you for visiting the project!
 We hope you’ll join us in building a healthier future with better air quality awareness.